Skip to main content

 • Configure database-specific settings

-Environment (Deprecated)
+Environment (deprecated)

-Note: getEnvironment() and setEnvironment() are deprecated.
+getEnvironment() and setEnvironment() are deprecated.
 Use DatabaseEnvironment.getCurrent() and DatabaseEnvironment.override() instead.

 Register callbacks for object changes:

-Update Notifiers
+Update notifiers

 1